 Fung TT, Meyer HA, Willett WC, Feskanich D. Diet quality and risk of hip fractures in postmenopausal women and men age 50 and older Journal of the Academy of Nutrition and Dietetics, 118:2269-2279.
 2018

 Du M, Li SH, Mitchell C, Fung TT.
 Associations between diet quality scores and risk of postmenopausal estrogen receptor-negative breast cancer: A systematic review.
 The Journal of Nutrition, 148: 100-108.
-2018
+2018 (Research with students)

 Professional Affiliations & Memberships